Ringworm Pictures Slideshow: A Collection of Photos

 Tinea of the groin (jock itch) tends to have a reddish-brown color and may extend from the folds of the groin down onto one or both thighs.
 Jock itch occurs mostly in adult men and adolescent boys.
 (Other conditions that can mimic tinea cruris include yeast infections, psoriasis, and intertrigo.)
 Jock itch may occur due to sweating, hot and humid weather, or friction from wearing tight clothes.

 Ringworm may involve the hands, particularly the palms and the spaces between the fingers.
 It typically causes thickening (hyperkeratosis) of these areas, often on only one hand.
-Tinea manus is a common companion of tinea pedis (ringworm of the feet).
-It is also called tinea manuum.
+Tinea manuum is a common companion of tinea pedis (ringworm of the feet).

 Ringworm of the Nails (Tinea Unguium)